north-hackerspace/north-hackerspace.github.io/join.md

 ## People we're looking for
 Contact [the organizers](./contact) if you're interested in any role.
 None of them is too much of a burden.

-- Assistant to organize activities.
-Right now there is only one person in the managerial level.
-North Hackerspace would benefit of another person willing to share tasks and attend meetings.
 - Maintenance of website and internal services.
 An experienced software engineer can improve our tools and suggest ways of making our environment more sustainable.
-We like to improve in what we do, and with your experience and opinions, you can be the force of change.
 - Marketing.
 We need more members in North Hackerspace; for us, it's essential to have someone with experience on increasing our conversion rates and spread awareness through Madrid.